 Adopting a cat or a kitten is a big decision.
-There are many things you should consider before making this commitment.
+There are many things you to consider before making this commitment.

 Cats, like people, have different dispositions and it is essential to understand what you want from your feline companion.
-If you have children or pets in the home already, you will want to consider how this new addition will interact with the existing dynamic.
+If you have children or pets in the home already, you should consider how this new addition will interact with your household.

-Feline veterinarians recommend that you carefully think about each of the following items before making the commitment to bring a kitten or cat into your household.
+Feline veterinarians recommend that you carefully think about each of the following items before making the commitment to bring a kitten or cat into your home.

-- Do you have the time to care for, play with, and meet your cat’s basic needs?
+- Do you have the time to care, play, and meet your cat’s basic needs?

 - Multi-cat Households

 - Do you already have cats in your household?
 If so, what are their temperaments?

-- Have you scheduled a veterinary visit to test for disease to limit exposure?
+- Have you scheduled a visit to the veterinarian to test for disease to limit exposure?

 - Adult or Kitten

 - Do you have other household pets that need to be considered?